How we plan to increase recycling in Swindon

 - Further improve recycling across council premises

-- Introduce compulsory recycling to improve recycling rates
+- Trial a weekly food waste collection service for selected households and introduce compulsory recycling to improve recycling rates

 Households who are struggling to recycle, or who would just like some advice, can get support and guidance from our waste wardens.